 I think this legislative chamber is worth visiting Palazzo Carignano for in itself – it really is impressive.
 But the museum also gives you another reason to spend some time here.

-When it comes to the best palace in Turin, one of the things I like is that they each offer something a bit different, so you won’t get bored if you go to a few of them.
+When it comes to the best palaces in Turin, one of the things I like is that they each offer something a bit different, so you won’t get bored if you go to a few of them.

 Palazzo Carignano is in the centre of the city, across the road from the Egyptian Museum.
 The address is Via Accademia delle Scienze, 5, 10123 Torino TO, Italy.
 You can see it on a map here.